-The Company is in the early stage of implementing the environmental and operational conditions required in the license for the Spokane River Project.
+The Company is implementing the environmental and operational conditions required in the license for the Spokane River Project.
 The estimated cost to implement the license conditions, which is the result of more than a dozen separate settlements, is \$334 million over the 50-year license term.
 This will increase the Spokane River Project's cost of power by about 40 percent, while decreasing annual generation by approximately one-half of one percent.
 Costs to implement mitigation measures related to the TMDL are not included in these cost estimates.
 The IPUC and the WUTC approved the recovery of licensing costs through the general rate case settlements in 2009.
-The Company will continue to seek recovery, through the ratemaking process, of all operating and capitalized costs related to the licensing of the Spokane River Project.
+The Company will continue to seek recovery, through the ratemaking process, of all operating and capitalized costs related to implementing the license for the Spokane River Project.